When Does Visual Token Pruning Improve Calibration? The Role of Evidence Coverage in MLLMs: Introduction

 \section{Introduction}

-Multimodal Large Language Models (MLLMs)~\cite{liu2024llava,liu2024llavanext} typically process hundreds of visual tokens for a single image, which makes inference increasingly expensive as the input length grows.
-Visual token pruning reduces this cost by selecting a smaller subset of tokens before they are passed to the language model.
-As a result, it has quickly become a standard efficiency technique for MLLMs.
-Recent methods explore different selection principles, including saliency~\cite{chen2024fastv}, coverage~\cite{deng2025scope}, diversity~\cite{alvar2025divprune,zhang2025cdpruner}, and transport-based objectives~\cite{chen2026otprune}.
+Multimodal Large Language Models (MLLMs)~\citep{liu2023llava,liu2024llavanext} spend most of their inference cost on hundreds of visual tokens per image.
+Visual token pruning reduces this cost by selecting a subset of tokens before or inside the language model, and a rapidly growing line of work explores selection signals based on saliency~\citep{chen2024fastv,zhang2025sparsevlm}, coverage~\citep{deng2025scope,floc2026}, diversity~\citep{alvar2025divprune,zhang2025cdpruner,d2pruner2026}, optimal transport~\citep{chen2026otprune}, and adaptive policies~\citep{atpllava2025,adaptiveprune2026,agilepruner2026}.
+A recent survey catalogues more than a hundred such methods~\citep{tokencompress2026survey}.
+Their evaluation protocol, however, is nearly uniform: task accuracy at a given token budget.

-Existing work on visual token pruning is evaluated almost entirely by task accuracy.
-This evaluation protocol is useful, but incomplete.
-In many deployment settings, especially those involving multimodal decision-making, it is also important to know whether model confidence is reliable.
-A system can keep similar accuracy after pruning, yet become more overconfident or less selective about its errors.
-From this perspective, pruning should be evaluated not only by how often the model is correct, but also by whether its confidence remains aligned with correctness.

-Calibration measures this alignment between confidence and actual correctness.
-For multimodal systems, poor calibration is a practical problem rather than a purely descriptive one.
-A model that gives a highly confident answer to a visually grounded question may still be wrong, and this mismatch directly affects downstream decisions such as whether to answer, abstain, or request additional information.
-This issue is particularly relevant when MLLMs are used as components in larger reasoning systems or multimodal agents.

-Prior work on compression and calibration in CNNs reports mixed conclusions.
-Depending on the pruning strategy and compression ratio, pruning may either hurt or improve calibration~\cite{misra2024hidden,mitra2024investigating}.
-However, visual token pruning in MLLMs differs from weight pruning in an important way.
-Weight pruning removes parameters while keeping the input structure unchanged, whereas token pruning removes image patches or patch-level representations before language modeling.
-This change can alter not only task performance but also how much visual evidence the model retains for making confident predictions.

-In this paper, we study how visual token pruning affects calibration in MLLMs.
-We use LLaVA-1.5-7B and evaluate several pruning strategies on POPE and ScienceQA-IMG with calibration-oriented metrics, including ECE, Brier score, and AURC.
-Our results show that pruning does not simply introduce a trade-off between efficiency and reliability.
-Under our setting, moderate coverage-based pruning can reduce calibration error while keeping accuracy nearly unchanged, and in some cases it performs better than the full unpruned model on calibration.
-In contrast, saliency-based pruning gives worse calibration, and real FastV causes severe degradation in our experiments.